 I really hated that project.

 Several years on down the road, another teacher gave out the same assignment, and somehow I ended up with Pueblos this time.
 I was a little older and a little less disappointed. …a little.
 I ended up with a gigantic sugar cube structure that didn’t look too bad until we covered it in brown wood-stain.
 Truth be told, it looked more like a castle than a Pueblo, but I still counted this as an improvement over my panty-hose hogan from previous years.
-After getting it back from the teacher, this structure made a really nice fort in fact, one which helped to protect many a plastic army soldier from sundry enemies.
+After getting it back from the teacher, this structure made a really nice fort, one which helped to protect many a plastic army soldier from sundry enemies.
 What WW II-type army soldiers were doing in a castle-pueblo-fortress, I don’t know, but they fought well, let me tell you.

 …at least until one of our cats used the box I had put this in as a substitute litter box.